Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

 - Have some experience in the most popular accounting software: QB and Xero are great places to start.
 (Do your personal finances to practice!)

 - Work for an existing bookkeeper or accountant get training while you earn?

 - Figure out a pricing strategy – I started $10 hr lower than the competition and then put my prices up as I got busy.

 - Be organized and reliable always!
 You miss a tax deadline and your business is over.

-12. Do you think this is the perfect work-at-home career to other budding entrepreneurs?
+12. Do you think this is the perfect work-at-home career for other budding entrepreneurs?